 If you’re new to backpacking, this corner of the world is a great place to start your travels: it’s affordable, safe, diverse, friendly, and astonishingly beautiful.
 From the heart of Bangkok to the islands of Indonesia, legions of inspiration are found in every country throughout the region – and you’ll want to see it all.

-With enticing tales of adventure coming from generations of travellers, it can be hard to know where to start planning your visit to Southeast Asia.
+With enticing tales of adventure coming from generations of travellers, it can be hard to know how to plan a backpacking trip in Southeast Asia.
 It’s not as straight forward as arriving in other continents in the world.
 Having some travel tips with do you a world of good.

 Never fear!
 This Southeast Asia travel guide details ALL the low-down with everything you need to know to embark on your epic journey.
 From the OG Banana Pancake Trail itinerary to my favourite cheap eats, this guide has it all.